BASIC PRACTICES OF FAITH

 The core of Rissho Kosei-kai members' practices is revering buddha nature, that is, paying homage and revering all living beings.

 This practice is oriented in two directions: toward ourselves, and towards others.
-Revering our own buddha nature means that we look directly at buddha nature within ourselves through self-reflection to achieve an awareness of our oneness with the Eternal Buddha.
+Revering our own buddha nature means that we look directly at the buddha nature within ourselves through self-reflection and to achieve an awareness of our oneness with the Eternal Buddha.
 Revering the Buddha nature of others means that we view all people with reverence, seeing them as manifestations of the Buddha